Mythology in France: History of myth in France

 Until March 1790, France was divided into 34 provinces which existed independently of each other.
 All provinces operated under the regime of the King, but there was no national citizenship or holistic nation state.
 Most provinces were settled by several different racial groups.
 As such, most provinces developed their own unique mythological beliefs and customs.
 These historic geographic divisions have led to a great diversity of myths and legends which survive across contemporary France.

 Gallia, etymologically distinct from Gaul though in common parlance used interchangeably, was the name given to contemporary France by the Romans, and comprised land from the Mediterranean coast of France to the Pyrenees.
 Gaul was inhabited by several ethnic groups, mostly descendant from Celtic peoples, known as the Gallic tribes.
 These Gallic tribes developed distinct forms of Gallo-Roman culture after the Roman sacking of Gaul in the second century.
 The first settlers inhabited modern day Brittany, and the mythology of the northernmost Gallic tribes, including werewolves and other mischwesen, survive in lais from Medieval manuscripts.
 Between the 3rd and 7th century, Germanic migrants began to settle in Roman-Gaul.
 As the Western-Roman empire began to collapse, the German migrants who would become known as the Franks began to exercise their influence over the west of France.
 The Franks shared many of the customs and superstitions with other Germanic peoples, and spread many of their nature rituals and beliefs across western France.

-Origins and influences

-Many foundational motifs derive from Celtic (Gaulish) religion and myth, as recorded fragmentarily in classical sources and preserved in later medieval Breton and Gallic folklore.
-The Roman conquest introduced Greco-Roman gods and mythic forms that syncretized with local deities.
-After the collapse of Roman authority, Germanic (Frankish) and Norse elements further shaped local legend cycles.